Getting Real with Artist Jess Connelly

 I definitely need good sleep and a workout, if I can.
 I do get a lot of anxiety before I sing so I can’t really hang out until after I’m done performing, then I can join the party.
 My least favorite performance was probably my first gig ever.
 I was extremely shy and couldn’t talk to the audience or even face them, I was not comfortable at all.
 Performing has been something I’ve really taken the time to work on and get comfortable with.
 My favorite performance was when I performed at Wonderfruit in Thailand, it was my first show abroad and it was crazy to see people from another country singing my lyrics and receiving such positive feedback from people who were hearing my music for the first time.

-You’ve been traveling quite a bit lately, including to both NYC and LA.
+You’ve been traveling quite a bit lately, including to both NYC and Los Angeles.
 We have to ask–which coast is the best coast and what are some of your favorite travel destinations?

 They are both great cities and each has their pros to them but as someone who does not drive, I have to pick New York, haha.
 LA has perfect weather and is very much laid back like I am but I personally always prefer the vibe of a city.
 I love the concrete, hustle and bustle around me.
 I also love Paris and cannot wait to go back but overall my favorite city has to be Tokyo: the food, shopping, people, and culture are unlike any other.